FulSt-Mas/NLP-Automated-Customers-Reviews-of-Consumer-Reviews-of-Amazon-Products/readme.md

 📝 License
-This project is licensed under the Massih Chopan License.
+This project is licensed under the Chopan License.

 📧 Contact
-For any inquiries, please contact chopanmassih@gmail.com
+For any inquiries, please contact lastnamefirstname@gmail.com